dewhursl/SwEng25_Group22_MultiAgentSimFramework/research/Fiona/Plan.md

 Wondering if something is off though, maybe the gains aren't coming from them actually running in parallel but instead somewhere else
 Soon I should work on parallelizing any type of test

+## Monte Carlo

+I did this step on my desktop otherwise it would have taken a million years I was able to run a very large amount of agent_x3_sim_test calls in parallel and have the judge write a one-word output to a file
+Then I can easily graph the data in the form of a bar chart which you can see in the data folder

+## GPU Profling & Optimizations

+I want to try and profile the program using GPU profiling apps I'm familiar with NVIDIA NSight Graphics but I might see if I can use NSight Compute to profile AI programs like Ollama

+Here's how to profile using NSight Compute on the CLI:
+`ncu --set full --target-processes all python main.py test` Make sure Ollama is using the GPU with `ollama ps` Read the ollama logs in ~/AppData/Local/Ollama to get useful info. `CUDA_VISIBLE_DEVICES` should be set to 0

+Make sure you install the cuda toolkit that matches your cuda version (Seen with `nvidia-smi`) I also made a new "info" test which should be useful if you want to try the same thing.
+Ask me for help if I get it working

 ## Notes

 I see CUDA mentioned while Ollama is downloading